solivaquaant/hackthebox-write-ups/tier-1/1-Appointment/README.md

 >**Answer:** 404

 **8. Gobuster is one tool used to brute force directories on a webserver.
 What switch do we use with Gobuster to specify we're looking to discover directories, and not subdomains?**
 - Install Gobuster by running `sudo apt install gobuster`.
-Use the `-h` option to see all available switches..
+Use the `-h` option to see all available switches.
 ![gobuster](img/gobuster.png)
 >**Answer:** dir